pghvlaans/wclock/README.md

 * findutils
 * coreutils
 * grep
+* sed
 * A POSIX-compliant shell, or any other shell with a POSIX compliance mode

-The following are installation dependencies:

-* sed
-* gzip
+In addition, gzip is an installation dependency.
 These packages should be included on almost any Linux installation.

 *Compatibility*